rabiulcste/rabiulcste.github.io/_includes/pages/about.md

 I am a research intern at [Mila, Quebec AI Institute](https://mila.quebec/en/).
 I am affiliated with MAIR lab, supervised by professor [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
 I completed my masters at [University of Saskatchewan](https://www.cs.usask.ca/).
 During that period, I also worked at [SocialAI.Studio](https://www.socialai.studio/home) at Singapore University of Technology and Design supervided by professor [Roy Ka-Wei Lee](https://info.roylee.sg/).
 Prior to moving to Canada,I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) with 2 years of experience in Python, Pytorch, NoSQL, microservices, and AWS.
 I completed my bachelor in Computer Scienece at [Noakhali Science and Technology Universiy](https://nstu.edu.bd/).

 My research interests are in language+vision AI, compositionality and representation learning, Social NLP.
 I have published 3 papers in conference venues.
-I run a reading group on NLP research out of [Dhaka](http://nlpdhaka.com/).
+I run a reading group on NLP research for a community in [Dhaka](http://nlpdhaka.com/) .

 ## Research